 Animals.
 All mouse experiments were performed with 7- to 12-week-old C57BL/6 male and female mice.
 Each experimental group of mice was split between 2 cages with 2-3 mice housed per cage and male and female mice housed separately.
 All animal experiments were approved by the University of Michigan Animal Care and Use Committee (IACUC) under protocol number PRO00006983.

 Drug treatments.
 Omeprazole (Sigma Aldrich) was prepared in a vehicle solution of 40% polyethylene glycol 400 (Sigma-Aldrich) in phosphate buffered saline.
 Omeprazole was prepared from 20 mg/mL frozen aliquots and diluted to an 8 mg/mL prior to gavage.
-All mice received 40 mg/kg omeprazole (a dose previously used in mouse experiments (15)) or vehicle solution once per day through the duration of the experiment with treatment starting 7 days before C. difficile challenge (Figure 1A).
+All mice received 40 mg/kg omeprazole (a dose previously used in mouse experiments (17)) or vehicle solution once per day through the duration of the experiment with treatment starting 7 days before C. difficile challenge (Figure 1A).
+Although the omeprazole dose administered to mice is higher than the recommended dose for humans, omeprazole has a shorter half-life in mice compared to humans (21) and lacks an enteric coating (22).
 One day prior to C. difficile challenge, 2 groups of mice received an intraperitoneal injection of 10 mg/kg clindamycin or sterile saline vehicle (11).
 All drugs were filter sterilized through a 0.22 micron syringe filter before administration to animals.

 C. difficile infection model.
 Mice were challenged with C. difficile 630 seven days after the start of omeprazole treatment and one day after clindamycin treatment.
 Mice were challenged with 103 spores in ultrapure distilled water as described previously (11).
 Stool samples were collected for 16S rRNA sequencing or C. difficile CFU quantification throughout the duration of the experiments at the indicated timepoints (Figure 1A).
 Samples for 16S rRNA sequencing were flash frozen in liquid nitrogen and stored at -80°C until DNA extraction, while samples for CFU quantification were transferred into an anaerobic chamber and serially diluted in PBS.
 Diluted samples were plated on TCCFA (taurocholate, cycloserine, cefoxitin, fructose agar) plates and incubated at 37°C for 24 hours under anaerobic conditions to quantify C. difficile CFU.